hackforla/food-oasis/.github/ISSUE_TEMPLATE/a--bug report.md

 #### Issue description

-(This form helps the reporter give enough information so that  programmers, designers, and product managers can evaluate the issue, prioritize it, and resolve it.)
+(This form helps the reporter give enough information so that product managers, designers/researchers, and programmers can evaluate the issue, prioritize it, and resolve it.)
 - Describe the issue
 - Describe the desired outcome and user goals
 - (optional) Describe your suggested solution with reasoning